Examples of improper use of two-sided hypotheses

 "…there was a difference between the number of myocardial infarctions in the losartan group (50 patients [6.7 percent]) and the number in the placebo group (68 patients [8.9 percent]; risk reduction, 28 percent), but this difference was not statistically significant (P=0.08).".
 Note that the paper states that the difference was not statistically significant at P=0.08, however the risk reduction is statistically significant at P=0.04!

-This is a clear example of a missed opportunity to detect a positive result that by using the most sensitive test appropriate for the question at hand: does losartan reduce risk of myocardial infarctions?
+This is a clear example of a missed opportunity to detect a positive result which could have happened simply by using the most sensitive test appropriate for the question at hand: does losartan reduce risk of myocardial infarctions?
 Given the small sample size and the relatively big effect size such a result is likely to be strong evidence of a true positive effect of significant magnitude.

 Finally, in a replication trial by Wood et al. (2015) one reads: "The threshold for statistical significance was p < 0.05 (two-tailed)".
 However, in the conclusions we see the claim: "The results of Study One failed to replicate the previous findings of Brunet et al. (2008), which had suggested that traumatic memory reactivation plus propranolol reduces physiological responding during subsequent traumatic mental imagery."